bestia-dev/new_date_time_units_and_formats/README.md

 Simple.
 We need to make new ideas to be global, international and computer friendly.
 Forget about the old cultural differences that caused a lot of problems.
 Most of the people don't know there are a lot of different calendars used around the world today and even more  in the past.
 They just need one calendar and they will be just happy until someone tries to change it.

 First we need a new name for disambiguation because the classic week has constantly 7 days.
-The new word should be "veek" abbreviated to "v".
+The new word should be "varweek" abbreviated to "v".
 Same-same, but different.
 It starts with the working monday and ends sunday to rest after a week of work.
-The veekday is already inside the new date format as a number: 1d is monday and 7d is sunday.
-So no more unknown veekdays in the date format.
-And having a numeric value for veekday is way better than words that are different in every languages or cultures today.
+The varweekday is already inside the new date format as a number: 1d is monday and 7d is sunday.
+So no more unknown varweekdays in the date format.
+And having a numeric value for varweekday is way better than words that are different in every languages or cultures today.

 > Estimates of the number of human languages in the world vary between 5000 and 7000.
 >